 A service that reveals Mardi Gras and the tradition of entering a season of Lent and reflection.

 What is love without compassion?
 It is love at all?
 Pastor AJ will be asking these questions of us Sunday morning.
 Often we hear about how people love their families but exile their children, love their country but fail to feed the poor, love their … read more.

 This art show will present to the congregation the Theology projects created by the participants of the Constructive Theology and Creative Expression workshop.

 What is a Traditional Sunday Morning Service?

-Pastor, AJ Blackwood, joined by our talented Music Director, Leigh Garner, … read more.
+Pastor, AJ Blackwood, joined by our talented Music Director, Leigh Garner, will … read more.

 In sixteenth-century Transylvania, Unitarian congregations were established for the first time in history when the Protestant Reformation took hold in the remote mountains of Transylvania in eastern Europe.

 Here the first edict of religious toleration in history was declared in 1568 during the reign of the … read more.